 Time Frame: Baseline and approximately 43 months

-Change from baseline in the European Quality of Life 5 Domain 5 Level Scale (EQ-5D-5L) Visual Analogue Scale (VAS)
+Change from baseline in the European Quality of Life 5 Domain 5 Level Scale (EQ-5D-5L) Utility Score

 Time Frame: Baseline and approximately 43 months